 Whether you plan to do business as an individual or a company, here are some practical factors for you to consider when opening a bank account in Vietnam.

 1. Personal bank accounts in Vietnam for foreigners

-According to the Circular 19/2016/TT-NHNN and 26/2017/TT-NHNN, a foreigner is only eligible to open a bank account, use bank cards and services if he or she is permitted to stay in Vietnam for longer than 12 months.
+As a foreigner, you can only open a bank account, use bank cards and bank services if you have permission to stay in Vietnam for longer than 12 months.

-Also, the Circular 19/2016/TT-NHNN and 26/2017/TT-NHNN issued by the State bank stated that foreigners have to provide documents confirming their residential status in Vietnam for 12 months at least to be eligible for opening bank accounts.
+Also, you have to provide documents confirming your residential status in Vietnam for 12 months to open your bank accounts.

 1.1 Required documents for personal bank accounts

 According to the State Bank of Vietnam, you have to submit the following documents:

 (1) Your valid passport in readable and identifiable conditions with at least 6 months validity before the expiry date

 (2) A valid Vietnam visa with a duration of a minimum of 1 year issued within the last 12 months, or one of the below valid documents with a validity of 1 year or longer, also issued within the past 12 months:

 - Temporary Resident Card (TRC)